ICME2022/CTNet/README.md

-# CTNet(Contextual Transformer Networks for Action Recognition with Self-Supervision)
+# STTNet(Spatio-Temporal Self-Supervision enhanced Transformer Networks for Action Recognition)
-Overview of Our CTNet
+Overview of Our STTNet
 ![Overview of Our CTNet](https://github.com/ICME2022/CTNet/blob/main/CTNet.PNG)
 #### \R-S-R\selfsupervision\MirrorSSB\RBRF_2.py
 Overview of Our RBRF Algorithm in Self-Supervised Spatial Representation Learning Module(The Case Where The Current Batch is Selected)